Reduced-fat foods make you fatter

 Natural fats are in foods for a good reason

 Fats are necessary for digestion (2).
-If the fats in foods have been removed, they become difficult-to-digest, and in particular it is difficult to absorb certain minerals and vitamins.
-Your body will still be hungry for the nutrients it is not getting, and you will be passing poorly digested food down to your colon.
+If the fats in foods have been removed, they become difficult-to-digest, and in particular it is difficult to absorb fat-soluble minerals and vitamins such as A and D. Your body will still be hungry for the nutrients it is not getting, and you will be passing poorly digested food down to your colon.

 1. The lipid messenger OEA links dietary fat intake to satiety.
 Schwartz, G. J. et al., Cell Metabolism 2008 Oct;8(4):281-288.